You are probably reading this wondering if you can take your Cockapoo hiking with you?

 I am no dog expert, but the answer is yes!

 I’ve taken Luna up Mount Snowdon twice and she did it with no problems at all.
 We have walked up both the Llanberris path and the Pyg and Miners track.
 I think the Llanberis path was slightly better for her as there were fewer steep parts for her.
 There was also a lot more dogs going up this route.

-Before taking your dog hiking with you I read that it’s recommended to wait until your dogs over 12 months old.
+Before taking your dog hiking (dog backpacks for hiking are available here) with you I read that it’s recommended to wait until your dogs over 12 months old.
 This is because their joints and bones might not be fully developed.
 I think when I took Luna for her first time she was about 18 months old.

 In this article, I am going to go through some of the things that I think you should take when hiking with your dog and some general tips to help you have a good hike!